-Shortage of Raw Materials or Components Supply - In the event of a rapid increase in production demands, either we or our customers or other suppliers may experience supply shortages of raw materials or components.
+Shortage of Raw Materials or Components Supply - In the event of catastrophic acts of nature such as fires, tsunamis, hurricanes and earthquakes or a rapid increase in production demands, either we or our customers or other suppliers may experience supply shortages of raw materials or components.
 This could be caused by a number of factors, including a lack of production line capacity or manpower or working capital constraints.
 In order to manage and reduce the costs of purchased goods and services, we and others within our industry have been rationalizing and consolidating our supply base.
-In addition, due to the recent turbulence in the automotive industry, several suppliers have filed for bankruptcy proceedings or ceased operations.
+In addition, due to the recent turbulence in the automotive industry, several suppliers have filed bankruptcy proceedings or ceased operations.
 As a result, there is greater dependence on fewer sources of supply for certain components and materials, which could increase the possibility of a supply shortage of any particular component.
-If any of our customers experience a material supply shortage, either directly or as a result of supply shortages at another supplier, that customer may halt or limit the purchase of our products.
+If any of our customers experience a material supply shortage, either directly or as a result of supply shortage at another supplier, that customer may halt or limit the purchase of our products.
 Similarly, if we or one of our own suppliers experience a supply shortage we may become unable to produce the affected products if we cannot procure the components from another source.
 Such production interruptions could impede a ramp-up in vehicle production and could have a material adverse effect on our business, results of operations and financial condition.

 We consider the production capacities and financial condition of suppliers in our selection process, and expect that they will meet our delivery requirements.
-However, there can be no assurance that strong demand, capacity limitations, shortages of raw materials or other problems will not result in any shortages or delays in the supply of components to us.
+However, there can be no assurance that strong demand, capacity limitations, shortages of raw materials, labor disputes or other problems will not result in any shortages or delays in the supply of components to us.